Updated: Apr 12

 Kala- Love is hard to define but I believe it’s a choice.
 Love is a deep commitment to honor and respect the people in our lives that are closest to us.
 Love is not conditional and requires being selfless.
 Love looks like waking up every day and taking care of my family.
 It requires time, effort, and a good attitude (usually).
 Love isn’t conditional, it doesn’t seek its own satisfaction.

 For example, love doesn’t say “Well, you didn’t clean your dishes, so I’m not feeding you today”.

 My husband loves me really well.
 He’s kind, funny, engaging, and works to help me when I’m grumpy.
 My husband knows me so well that if I’m frustrated, he helps to diffuse the situation and ask me how he can help.
 He’s supportive and caring.
 When both of us are working, we get home and we need to start cooking dinner and connecting with the family.
 So we tackle it together some nights, it’s a win-win.
 We get to be with each other in the kitchen, serving our family while we catch up on our days and address anything that needs to happen.

 Yazmin- Love is like taking care of my plants.
 It’s not something I feel to do but something I choose to do.
 If I water my plants, they will grow.
 And If I don’t they will wilt.
 In that same way we practice love.
 Love is a process, it’s the action of continuously providing care & respect no matter what.
 I’ve realized in order to show up for my plants, I have to show up for myself first.
-Some days I slack on providing care for myself (like I push snooze too many times) and that is reflected on my plants.
+Some days I slack on providing care for myself (like I push snooze too many times and don't have time to do my extra things) and that is reflected on my plants.
 But once I get back to honoring my needs, my plants and I both look amazing.
 Loving myself first is the way to produce more love for my plants, and others.